johnosbb/LinuxDebuggingAndDevelopment/crashutility.md

+# Crash Utility

-# Building the Crash Utility
+## Building the Crash Program for ARM

 Install the dependecies